 Styrofoam Cups and Containers

 While polystyrene foam or Styrofoam containers do a good job in protecting foods in the refrigerator, they aren't made for the microwave.
-A form of plastic, the foam can melt in the microwave, allowing chemicals to be released into your food.
 Transfer the food to a microwave-safe container before heating.

 Paper Bags and Takeout Containers